autogluon/autogluon/docs/tutorials/text_prediction/index.rst

 Text Prediction
 ===============

-AutoGluon Text will be deprecated in the v0.7 of AutoGluon.
-In the current version, all functionalities in AutoGluon Text can be supported via `AutoGluon Multimodal <https://auto.gluon.ai/stable/tutorials/multimodal/index.html>`_.
+AutoGluon Text will be deprecated in AutoGluon v0.7.
+In the current version (v0.6), all functionalities in AutoGluon Text have been supported via `AutoGluon Multimodal <https://auto.gluon.ai/stable/tutorials/multimodal/index.html>`_.
-Check AutoGluon Multimodal for more details on how to automatically tune foundational models for text prediction problems.
+You are recommended to switch to AutoGluon Multimodal and may check the relevant tutorials about how to use it for text prediction problems.

 .. container:: cards